Last update: 31 December, 2020

 As for us, at visit.brussels

 We will continue to support you and will handle all your requests.
-All of our teams are working from home.
+Do you have a specific question?

 Our Brussels partners